 Pacing: One of the best features of asynchronous learning is that your experience is set at your own pace.
 You get to read at your leisure, view lectures on your time, and complete tasks in a fashion that makes sense for you.
 This offers you to shape your learning experience based on your needs, as opposed to the tempo of the classroom.
-Speeches, quizzes, and exams will have deadlines and my class will maintain our schedule put forward.
+Speeches, quizzes, and exams will still have deadlines and we will still maintain a schedule.